 United Streetcar was awarded the contract to manufacture the City of Portland prototype streetcar – the first modern, Buy America compliant, rail vehicle manufactured in the U.S., by a U.S. company.
-The streetcar is over 70% U.S. content, and fabrication and assembly was done in Clackamas, Oregon.
-The engineering, design and manufacturing activity on the Portland prototype car enhanced the experience at United Streetcar in producing U.S. made streetcars.
+The streetcar is over 70% U.S. content, with fabrication and assembly was done in Clackamas, Oregon.

 On July 1st, 2009 our streetcar was unveiled by U.S. Secretary of Transportation Ray LaHood.

-United Streetcar is happy to report that the Portland prototype streetcar has returned to our facility.
-United Streetcar is the recipient of an FTA Grant that will allow us to take our streetcar from approximately 70% U.S. content to approximately 90% U.S. content.
-We are accomplishing this by replacing the foreign propulsion system with a new prototype propulsion system created by Rockwell Automation, headquartered in Milwaukee, Wisconsin.
+After the July 2009 unveiling, the Portland prototype streetcar has returned to our facility.
+United Streetcar was the recipient of an FTA Grant that will allow us to take our streetcar from approximately 70% U.S. content to approximately 90% U.S. content.
+We accomplished this by replacing the foreign propulsion system with a new prototype propulsion system created by Rockwell Automation, headquartered in Milwaukee, Wisconsin.

 The Prototype Car entered into Passenger Service on September 22, 2012.